SHIELDING YOU

 Whether self-defense would help you depends on the quality and quantity of evidence the officer was performing their official duties, identified themselves, or whether you know or reasonably should’ve known they were an officer.

-How Might This Play Out in a Case?
+How Might This Play Out In A Case?

 Every criminal defense case is based on the facts.
 We learn them when we interview you, talk to witnesses, look at the crime scene, and review evidence obtained by the police and prosecution.
 You must have evidence supporting your defense to use it.